New York Supreme Court: Administration

-The court system is divided into thirteen judicial districts: seven upstate districts each comprising between five and eleven counties, five districts corresponding to the boroughs of New York City, and one district on Long Island.
+As stated above, the court system is divided into thirteen judicial districts: seven upstate districts each comprising between five and eleven counties, five districts corresponding to the boroughs of New York City, and one district on Long Island.
 In each judicial district outside New York City, an administrator (or administrative judge if a judge) is responsible for supervising all courts and agencies, while inside New York City an administrator (or administrative judge) supervises each major court.
 Administrators are assisted by supervising judges who are responsible in the on-site management of the trial courts, including court caseloads, personnel, and budget administration, and each manage a particular type of court within a county or judicial district.
 The administrator is also assisted by the district executive and support staff.
 The district administrative offices are responsible for personnel, purchasing, budgets, revenue, computer automation, court interpreters, court security, and case management.
 Opinions of the New York trial courts are published selectively in the Miscellaneous Reports.

 Judges

-A judge of the New York Supreme Court is titled a justice.
+A judge of the New York Supreme Court is titled a justice, and has been at least since the 1846 constitution.